the earth charter

 1:20 minute intro video of the Earth Charter. . .

-Crafted by visionaries twenty years ago, the Earth Charter is a document with four pillars, containing sixteen principles, that turn conscience into action.
+Crafted by visionaries twenty-two years ago, the Earth Charter is a document with four pillars, containing sixteen principles, that turn conscience into action.
 It seeks to inspire in all people a new sense of global interdependence and shared responsibility for the well-being of the whole human family, the greater community of life, and future generations.

 It is a vision of hope and a call to action.